X-PaySway-Signature

 Generate the expected signature

-to the v1
+with the v1

-value found in the X-PaySway-Signature
+value from the X-PaySway-Signature